-Entry RequirementsA HND or Foundation Degree in a computing subject from a UK university or, if obtained elsewhere, that is recognised in the NARIC database.
+HND or foundation degree in a computing subject from a UK university or, if obtained elsewhere, one that is recognised in the NARIC database or

-or, Edexcel BTEC Level 5 HND Diploma in Computing and Systems Development (2010 QCF)
+Level 5 HND Diploma in Computing and Systems Development (2010 QCF) or

-or, British Computer Society (BCS) Diploma in IT (level 5) – including completion of the professional project.
+British Computer Society (BCS) Diploma in IT (level 5) – including completion of the professional project

 You can contact us online via firstname.lastname@example.org or call us at any point on 0151 252 3000 with any queries you may have – we’re here to help.